-Born in Nottingham, England, Walter Wright and his brother, Frank, emigrated to New Zealand in 1877, settling in Auckland.
-Like Robert Atkinson, they, too, had a studio in Victoria Arcade, where they painted and took pupils.
-Walter Wright returned to England twice and in 1901–02 studied with the artist Stanhope Forbes, who it is said, advised him to delete pink from his palette.
+Born in Nottingham, England, Walter Wright and his brother, Frank Wright, emigrated to New Zealand in 1877, settling in Auckland.
+Like Robert Atkinson, they had a studio in Victoria Arcade, where they painted and took pupils.
+Walter Wright returned to England twice.
+In 1901 to 1902, he studied with the artist Stanhope Forbes, who, it is said, advised him to delete pink from his palette.

 Sadness is therefore a powerful and understandable reaction to this seemingly ideal scene.
 Sadness comes with the realisation that the realities of history often paint a very different and much bleaker picture than the one shown here.

 Te Huringa/Turning Points: Pākehā Colonisation and Māori Empowerment, Sarjeant Gallery Te Whare o Rehua, Whanganui, 8 April to 16 July 2006 (toured)